engine conversion for freelander

 Check out my website and online store

 Discounts for AULRO members, just shoot me a PM before you purchase.
-Keep an eye on the Verandah to.

 The electronics in the car make in impracticable to put another car engine in as there various computers talk to each other so there would be big issues with a different engine ECU talking to the other computer bits in the car.